x4lldux/disc_union/README.md

 end
 ```

-Type specs in `Circle` or `Rectangle` definitions are only for user description and have no influance on code nor are
+Type specs in `Circle` or `Rectangle` definitions are only for description and have no influance on code nor are they
-they used for any type checking - there is no typchecking other then checking if correct cases were used!
+used for any type checking - there is no typchecking other then checking if correct cases were used!

 When constructing a case (an union tag), you have three options: